team3082/ChickenPlanner/README.md

 ### Unstable builds
 For unstable builds navigate to the [Actions](https://github.com/team3082/ChickenPlanner/actions) and download the JAR artifact from a commit of your choice.    [^1]

+#### Main branch builds
+Commits to the main branch will be packaged as well as built per OS.
+The installer for the platforms will be in the jpackage folder in the downloaded zip

 ---

 ## 🚧 Building